 Our guide to Little Venice, one of London’s most beautiful off the beaten track spots.
 It’s the perfect place for finding a little peace and quiet amongst the hustle and bustle of the capital.
 The area is particularly popular on the weekend with locals out for a stroll with their dogs.
 Starting at the Paddington Basin, this lovely walk will take a few hours, and traces the path of the Regent’s Canal.
+Alternatively, hire your own private picnic boat and set sail along the Regent’s Canal in style!

 Little Venice, London